aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps.md

     ...
 ```

-We create templates for each child app:
+We create templates for each child application:

 ```
 .